 Sound shopping

-Unlike computers and video, the technology of microphones doesn't change much and there isn't a great deal of choice at the budget end - which makes things easier.
+Unlike imagery, the technology of sound & microphones doesn't change so quickly which makes things easier.

 If you are in a position to spend over £300 sound equipment, you will have kit which will be more durable and produce better quality results (so reducing frustration and disappointment).
 In this case, go to a specialist audio supplier — with your camera — to discuss what's best for you.
 You can also try the internet if you're sure you know what you want.